Story Telling Through Role Plays for ESL Students

 Post Mortem of Role Play Experience

-Four of my listening and speaking classes participated in this fairy tale role play project.
-The two classes with the brightest and most diligent students fared the best in story telling.
-Their written lines were original, and most students really acted their parts very naturally.
+Four of my listening and speaking classes participated in this fairy tale role-play project.
+The two classes with the smartest and most diligent students fared the best in storytelling.
+Their written lines were original, and most students acted their parts very naturally.
 The narrators did a very good job of telling the story, and the two groups employed very good props.

-Actually, there was one class which had a deficient performance.
+There was one class that had a deficient performance.
 I think the suggested script for them was too linguistically challenging.
 The students in all groups could not put the story in their own words.
-Moreover, almost all of the students, including the the leader of the groups, were not able to present a meaningful story to me.
+Moreover, almost all of the students, including the leader of the groups, were not able to present a meaningful story to me.

 © 2011 Paul Richard Kuehn